Rawayju/Bullet-Space/readme.md

 ![Title logo](https://i.ibb.co/D1nKwvv/title.png)

-You play as Spacen, a girl that's ready to confront her daunting first day at work as a "space debris deviator."
+You play as ***Spacen***, a girl that's ready to confront her daunting first day at work as a "space debris deviator."
 As such, she will keep her planet safe and sound from any potential dangerous asteroids as they stray away from their orbits.
 Get on your debris-destroyer spaceship, survive as much time as you can, and power it up as you collect gems in this thrilling adventure!

 ![Spacen's character portrait](https://i.ibb.co/R3Tvb9b/Spacen-Animsa.gif)
--Made use of game assets I created long ago for this day-
+*-Made use of game assets I created long ago for this day-*

-Two months in the making, BulletSpace was made with love with the objective in mind of being a difficult survival type of game.
+Two months in the making, **BulletSpace** was made with love with the objective in mind of being a difficult survival type of game.
 As one, tt has no clear end, but you shall consider yourself rather skillful in the event that you manage to buy all upgrades from the shop without breaking your ship first.
 Set yourself tiny goals and get better at it with each try.

 ![Space animation](https://i.ibb.co/7W04BRX/Space-help-sprite-sheet.gif)